Read on or use the links below to go straight to the sections that interest you:

-- eat lots of fruit and vegetables – aim for at least five portions of a variety every day
+- eat at least five portions of a variety of fruit and vegetables every day

 Nutrition labels on the back or side of packaging

 Nutrition labels are often displayed as a panel or grid on the back or side of packaging.
-For example, the image below shows the back of pack nutrition label on a loaf of white bread.
+For example, the image below shows the nutrition label on a loaf of white bread.

 How do I know if a food is high in fat, saturated fat, sugar or salt?